Teodor-Maeli/holiday-hub-platform/README.md

   terminal in the same directory.

 ## Changelog:

+* 1.7.0 - Some major improvements, please refer to each modules README for more information.

+* 1.6.0 - Some major changes like new modules introduced.

 * 1.5.0 Containerization - simply run "docker compose up" with following args:
     - POSTGRES_USER=$POSTGRES_USER